Last Updated: June 2020

-Housing Help RI is a statewide homelessness prevention initiative to assist Rhode Islanders who are experiencing housing insecurity.
-The program provides emergency housing assistance to very low-income renters who have been impacted by the COVID-19 emergency and are at immediate risk of homelessness.
+Housing Help RI is a statewide initiative to assist Rhode Islanders who are experiencing housing insecurity.
+The program provides emergency housing assistance to low-income renters who have been impacted by the COVID-19 emergency and are at immediate risk of homelessness.

 A household must demonstrate the financial capacity to sustain housing following the award of program funds.
 Only one adult individual residing in a household may apply for assistance on behalf of the household.